GoogleCloudPlatform/terraform-google-secured-data-warehouse/examples/batch-data-ingestion/README.md

 job](https://cloud.google.com/scheduler/docs/creating#creating_jobs) to create a [Dataflow Batch pipeline](https://cloud.google.com/dataflow/docs/guides/templates/provided-batch#cloud-storage-text-to-bigquery).

-This service account is needed by Cloud Scheduler to run an HTTP request to create a new Batch Dataflow job in a schedulable way, since Batch Dataflow jobs end when finishes the pipeline.
+This service account is needed by Cloud Scheduler to run an HTTP request to create a new Batch Dataflow job in a schedulable way, since the Batch Dataflow job ends when the pipeline finishes .

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Inputs